Zdzisław Marchwicki: Arrest, trial and execution

 In November 1971, the police received a letter from Maria Marchwicki, in which she accused her husband Zdzisław of abusing her and their children, and also claimed that he was the Vampire.
-Because of this, on January 6, 1972, Marchwicki was arrested in Dąbrowa Górnicza.
+Because of this, on 6 January 1972, Marchwicki was arrested in Dąbrowa Górnicza.
 Three days after his arrest, newspapers published information about the arrest of a suspect in the murders, which was carried out by Brig.
 Gen. Gruba himself.
 There are several versions as to what Marchwicki may have said during his arrest: according to technician Wiesław Tomaszek, he said "Have you arrived in two Volgas for the sake of one person?
-How many of you are here - no more, no less, as the Vampire himself has been grabbed"; in the court files, he is recorded as saying "Well, now, finally, the Vampire has been caught."
-Almost immediately after his arrest, the task force was split in two groups: those who believed that Marchwicki was guilty (chief among them being Gruba) and those who strongly doubted it (among these were Colonels Zygmunt Kalisz and Stefan Tokarz, Lt.
+How many of you are here - no more, no less, as the Vampire himself has been grabbed"; in the court files, he is recorded as saying "Well, now, finally, the Vampire has been caught".
+Almost immediately after his arrest, the task force was split into two groups: those who believed that Marchwicki was guilty (chief among them being Gruba) and those who strongly doubted it (among these were Colonels Zygmunt Kalisz and Stefan Tokarz, Lt.
 Zbigniew Gątarz and prosecutor Leszek Polański).
 Marchwicki himself denied responsibility, but behaved oddly at interrogations, talking about supposedly undisclosed murders, and when asked to sign the protocol, he wrote at the bottom that "this is all a lie".
 At one point, he took the protocol and attempted to swallow it.

 Meanwhile, the investigators also arrested his accomplices in the murder of Kucianka: they turned out to be his brothers, Henryk and Jan.
-Henryk was arrested on May 21, 1972, followed by Jan three days later.
+Henryk was arrested on 21 May 1972, followed by Jan three days later.
 The latter, an employee for the administration at the Faculty of Law at the Silesian University, had come into conflict with Kucianka, who had accused him of accepting bribes from applicants and claimed that his sexual orientation sullied the university's reputation.
 At the same time, while he was a secret informant for the security service, Jan feared that Kucianka would report him to the rector Kazimierz Popelek, so he persuaded Zdzisław to kill her with his help.
-On July 4, the investigators also arrested the Marchwickis' sister, Halina Flak, and on November 11, Jan's lover, Józef Klimczak (who later testified that Jan had indeed participated in the murder) was also arrested.
-The final arrest occurred on December 29, when Flak's son, Zdzisław, was also detained.
+On 4 July, the investigators also arrested the Marchwickis' sister, Halina Flak, and on 11 November, Jan's lover, Józef Klimczak (who later testified that Jan had indeed participated in the murder) was also arrested.
+The final arrest occurred on 29 December, when Flak's son, Zdzisław, was also detained.